asreview/asreview/docs/source/server/configuration.rst

   USER_AFFILIATION_HEADER = 'REMOTE_USER_AFFILIATION' # Header containing user's affiliation.
   DEFAULT_AFFILIATION = '' # Default affiliation if no header is set.
   DEFAULT_EMAIL_DOMAIN = 'localhost' # If no email header is set and USER_IDENTIFIER_HEADER is not an email, use this as a default domain.
 The user's email will be set to: <username>@<default_email_domain>
+  REMOTE_AUTH_SECRET = 'secret' # If set, authentication will fail unless the request contains a 'REMOTE_AUTH_SECRET' header with the same value as this.
+This adds some additional security, so that users with direct access to the webapp (on localhost, say) cannot easily authenticate without this secret.
 Full configuration
 ~~~~~~~~~~~~~~~~~~~